strawlab/flydra/flydra-sphinx-docs/index.rst

 Source code for your own data analysis
 ======================================

-:mod:`flydra.a2.core_analysis` is has fast, optimized trajectory opening routines.
+:mod:`flydra.a2.core_analysis` is fast, optimized trajectory opening routines.

 See modules